mtitze/njet/docs/source/jet.rst

     j1*j1
   > 5-jet(9, 6, 2, 0, 0, 0)

-To better understand what's going on, we can use Sympy variables:
+To better understand what's going on, we can use SymPy variables:

 .. code-block:: python